splunk/public-o11y-docs/sp-oncall/spoc-integrations/victorops-icinga-integration.rst

 The plugin files are installed to ``/opt/victorops/nagios_plugin``.
 There is a Icinga configuration file called **victorops.cfg** in ``/opt/victorops/nagios_plugin/nagios_conf``.
 This file contains all configuration for the plugin.
-After you’ve added your company ID, API key and Icinga host name, copy it to your Icinga configuration directory.
+After you've added your company ID, API key and Icinga host name, copy it to your Icinga configuration directory.